Nut butters have increased in popularity in the last few years because of their delicious taste, healthy fat content, and versatility in recipes.

 While peanut butter remains a long-standing favorite, other nut butters such as almond butter, cashew butter, and sunflower seed butter are also flavorful sources of good fats and protein.
 This is especially true for those with peanut allergies.

-If you’re one of the many pet owners who enjoys almond butter, you may wonder if it’s safe to share a bit of this healthy spread with your pup.
+If you’re one of the many pet owners who enjoy almond butter, you may wonder if it’s safe to share a bit of this healthy spread with your pup.
 After all, other foods that are healthy for humans, such as onions, can be highly toxic to pets.

 So, can dogs eat almond butter?
 The short answer is yes, but only in small quantities, and you must be very careful to check for certain ingredients before feeding it to them.